ScottMcGready/the-conference-bible/organisation_and_planning.md

 Things will change, go wrong, or not quite stick to the original plan and that's **absolutely fine**.
 Understanding that things might go wrong, planning for those eventualities, and having contingencies in place can massively help to keep the event running smoothly.

+When choosing your date, remember to check holiday schedules such as half terms / school holidays and be mindful that different districts have different half terms.
+You can use infosecmap.com to check other schedules for the month that are already planned.

 ## Advisors

 Having a friendly face that's done it all before can massively reduce the pressure of running an event.
 Their guidance and experience can help because most of the issues that crop up, they will have faced and overcome.
 Conference organisers are generally disposed to assisting others run an event... provided you aren't trying to run one in competition with them ;)...